-I tried stressbuster tactics like taking a break, eating stress-reducing foods, journaling, and taking magnesium, but nothing was helping.
-Showtime was just around the corner, and I was feeling pretty nervous about how I would cope on site if I didn't get some much-needed sleep.
+I tried stressbuster tactics like meditation, taking a break, eating stress-reducing foods, journaling, and taking magnesium, but nothing was helping.
+Showtime was just around the corner, and I was feeling pretty nervous about how I would cope on-site if I didn't get some much-needed sleep.

 My bout of insomnia was short-lived, thanks to Johnson's techniques, but for many people, this is a serious problem.
 While I'm certainly no expert, I can honestly say this app changed my life; it helps me fall asleep every time.
 I'll even turn it on in the middle of the night if I've woken up with pre-workday anxiety.
 So whether you're struggling to sleep because you have an event coming up, a major university exam, or financial troubles, give Deep Sleep a try.
 It's my go-to for a guaranteed siesta.

-Check out Andrew Johnson's site to read up on Deep Sleep and his other self-help apps, and tell me what you think about using sleep apps in the comments below.
-Be sure to share any other sleep tips or tactics you have, too.
+Check out Andrew Johnson's site to read up on Deep Sleep and his other self-help apps, too.